TOAST-DOCS/TOAST-Cloud/ja/toast-sdk/log-collector-unity.md

 ## Collect Crash Logs

+TOAST Logger classifies Unity's crashes into two categories.

+- Crash on native platform (app terminated)
+- Unexpected exception from Unity (no app terminated)

-With ToastLogger initialized, a crash log is automatically sent when it occurs under the mobile environment.
+With ToastLogger initialized, a crash log is automatically sent when it occurs crash under the mobile environment or when it occurs the unexpected exception in Unity.
 To disable crash log delivery, set false for EnableCrashReporter property of the ToastLoggerConfiguration object.
 For more information on crash logs of each platform, check the links below: